-2) Submit an official transcript from an accredited high school or official GED® transcript.
+2) Submit an official transcript from an accredited high school, official GED[®] transcript, or official documentation of an approved high school equivalency assessment..
 Official transcripts must be sent directly from the issuing school or agency to Georgia Northwestern Technical College.